 Dropping units or stopping attending or withdrawing from your classes can affect your aid eligibility.
+You may need to return the unused portion of your funds.
+Please see Return to Title IV Police below.
-Student's Satisfactory Academic Progress will be reviewed every quarter for eligibility.
-For more information about SAP see this catalog.

-• Disbursements are made by the third week of each quarter after add and drop period.
+Student's Satisfactory Academic Progress (SAP) will be reviewed every quarter for eligibility.
+For more information about SAP please see Satisfactory Academic Progress Policy in this catalog.
+Disbursements are usually made by the fourth week of each quarter after the Add and Drop period.

 Students Rights and Responsibilities

-- Information including Cost of Attendance, Refund Policies, Satisfactory Academic Progress requirements and financial aid programs offered - Information of policies and procedures used to award, revise, or disburse your financial aid package
+- Information including Cost of Attendance, Refund Policies, Satisfactory Academic Progress requirements and financial aid programs offered. - Information of policies and procedures used to award, revise, or disburse your financial aid package.